Sample Complexity of Nonparametric Off-Policy Evaluation on Low-Dimensional Manifolds using Deep Networks: Introduction

-$\bullet$ \textbf{Other Related work}.
-Besides FQE, there are other types of methods in the literature for solving OPE.
+\paragraph{Additional Related Work} Besides FQE, there are other types of methods in the literature for solving OPE.
 One popular type is using importance sampling to reweigh samples by the distribution shift ratio \citep{precup00}, but the importance sampling suffers from large variance, which is exponential in the length of the horizon in the worst case.
 To address this issue, some variants with reduced variance such as marginal importance sampling (MIS) \citep{xie2019towards} and doubly robust estimation \citep{jiang2016doubly,thomas2016data} have been developed.
 For the tabular setting with complete data coverage, \citet{pmlr-v108-yin20b} show that MIS is an asymptotically efficient OPE estimator, which matches the Cramer-Rao lower bound in \citet{jiang2016doubly}.
-Recently, \citet{zhan2022offline} show a way to solve OPE with linear programming in absence of Bellman completeness.
+Recently, \citet{zhan2022offline} show a way to solve OPE with linear programming in absence of Bellman completeness. \citet{kallus2020double,uehara2020minimax} propose novel weight learning methods for general Q-functions, but they require stronger assumptions such as full data coverage.